navipartner/docs/content/en/docs/retail/gettingstarted/intro.md

 ## Get started with NP Retail setup wizard

-NaviPartner has developed an [onboarding setup wizard for NP Retail]({{< ref "getting_started_wizard.md" >}}), which guides you through establishing base configuration of all essential modules and features.
-Additionally, we have integrated the setup wizard with the POS Academy video library, which provides video support throughout the entire process.
+NaviPartner has developed an [onboarding setup wizard for NP Retail]({{< ref "getting_started_wizard.md" >}}), which guides you through the configuration process of all essential modules and features.
+Additionally, the setup wizard is accompanied with the [POS Academy video library](https://www.youtube.com/@NaviPartnerKbh), which provides tips and tricks for completing the setup more efficiently.

-As soon as you've installed Business Central, and completed the basic setup of Business Central (chart of accounts, posting setup, VAT setup, sales & receivables setup, purchase & payables setup, and inventory setup), you can use this guide to speed up the rest of the process.

 ### What's new